iOSerler/NotificationKit/README.md

-# NotificationKit

-This package provides you with several ways to ask for user's permission to send notifications.
+# Get user permission to send notifications

-It takes a few lines of code to that you can add to your main view controller:
+Add this code to your main ViewController:

         /// create a configuration
-        let config = NotificationConfiguration()
+        let config = PermissionConfiguration()

-        /// initiliaze mananer
+        /// initiliaze PermissionManager
-        let manager = NotificationManager(notificationConfig: config, analytics: nil)
+        let manager = PermissionManager(notificationConfig: config, analytics: nil)

-        /// pass your main view controller where the permission dialogue will be displayed manager.hostController = self
+        /// pass your main ViewController where to display the permission dialogue at manager.hostController = self

-        manager.configureNotifications()
+        /// check the permission status and ask if needed manager.configureNotifications()

+# Schedule local notifications

 You need local notifications?
-You can use it easily:
+You can add them easily:

                 /// create a configuration
-        let config = NotificationConfiguration()
+        let config = PermissionConfiguration()

-        /// initiliaze mananer
+        /// initiliaze PermissionManager
-        let manager = NotificationManager(notificationConfig: config, analytics: nil)
+        let manager = PermissionManager(notificationConfig: config, analytics: nil)

-        /// pass your main view controller where the permission dialogue will be displayed manager.hostController = self
+        /// pass your main ViewController where to display the permission dialogue at manager.hostController = self

         /// initialize the local notifications scheduler
-        let scheduleConfig = ScheduleConfiguration()
+        let scheduleConfig = LocalNotificationConfiguration()
-        let scheduler = NotificationScheduler(scheduleConfig: scheduleConfig)
+        let scheduler = LocalNotificationScheduler(scheduleConfig: scheduleConfig)

         /// pass the closure to the notifications manager manager.scheduleLocalNotifications = scheduler.scheduleNotifications()

         manager.configureNotifications()

+# AB test various configurations

-You can also use it with the remote control package for A/B testing
+You can also use the functionality with the remote control package for A/B testing

+## Experiment with different ways to ask for permission

         let remoteConfigManager = RemoteConfigManager()